flyinghyrax/Elementary/README.md

 Some simple, clean [Rainmeter](http://rainmeter.net/cms/) skins, including:

  - The original Time, Date, and 'Chronophage' skins
  - A Weather skin with current conditions and 3-day forecast
- - A NowPlaying skin to show song info and control your media player
+ - NowPlaying skins to show song info and control your media player
  - Simple System skins tomonitor CPU, Memory, Network, and Hard Drive usage.
- - A minimal Analog clock.
+ - An Analog clock.
  - A modified version of [JSMorley](https://github.com/jsmorley)'s [YQLFeed](http://www.deviantart.com/art/YQLFeed-3-3-419596824) reader skin
- - A notes skin based on [sa3er's Note Paper](http://www.deviantart.com/art/Note-Paper-1-1-392404729)
+ - A Notes skin
+ - File and Web search skins, using [Locate32](http://locate32.cogit.net/) and [DuckDuckGo](https://duckduckgo.com/about), respectively.

 You can get the .rmskin package from [Elementary's page on DeviantArt](http://flyinghyrax.deviantart.com/art/Elementary-Rainmeter-1-5-1-244031084).